-The data flow analysis included a detailed description and an in-depth analysis of the BIRO architecture as well as of the data flow occurring for each of the candidate alternatives.
-The identification of the best privacy enhancing information system architecture was carried out through a Delphi Consensus Procedure aiming at ranking the separate alternatives via scores assigned to each dimension involved.
+Step 2 delivered a data flow analysis including a detailed description and an in-depth analysis of the BIRO architecture as well as the data flow occurring for each of the candidate alternatives.
+The primary goal of the data flow analysis was to identify the best privacy enhancing information system architecture through a Delphi Consensus Process aiming at ranking the separate alternatives via scores assigned to each dimension involved..

-The definition of the best alternative required three basic elements:
+The definition of the best alternative required two basic elements:

-- a scheme to highlight relevant dimensions, with a number of possible options: data flow tables (DFT); - a questionnaire to assist scoring for each dimension/option on the basis of the level of compliance to relevant principles, legislation and public concerns about privacy (IFQ); - an overall consensus table (OCT).
+- 1. a scheme to highlight relevant dimensions, with a number of possible options; - 2. a questionnaire to assist scoring for each dimension/option on the basis of the level of compliance to relevant principles, legislation and public concerns about privacy.